apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/transaction.en.md

 </dependency>
 ```

-`${shardingsphere-spi-impl.version}` mentioned has not been posted to the central maven repository, so you need to install it by yourself.
+`${shardingsphere-spi-impl.version}` mentioned has not been posted to the central maven repository, so you need to install it by yourself.Project Address: [shardingsphere-spi-impl](https://github.com/sharding-sphere/shardingsphere-spi-impl)

 ```xml
 <!-- seata at transaction -->